mimoo/whiteboxDES/rapport/rapport-fr.md

 Puisque la clef est fixé, on remplace toutes les opérations qui sont previsibles lorsque la clef est connu.
 Commes les substitutions, par des look up tables.

 ## Mixing Bijections

+A mixing bijection is a bijective at which attempts to maxi-mize the dependency of each output bit on all input bits.
+(Clearly, it is invertible and thei nverse is also an AT.)
+In des, for example, the permutations, represented as AT s, have very sparse matrices (one or two 1-bits per row or column).
+In order to diffuse information over more bits, we can represent such a permutation P by JoK, where K is a mixing bijection and J=PK^⁻1, thereby replacing a sparse matrix with two non-sparse ones (which is advantageous in subsequent de-linearizing encoding steps)

 ## Input/output Encoding